Logistics The New Buzzword.

 I was employed in the dairy division; under the York Foods banner.
 York Foods was primarily the frozen food division of Canada Packers, supplying supermarkets with almost every frozen fruit and vegetable imaginable.
 Many other frozen foods were also produced under the York banner including those where I worked at York Ice Cream.

-On my first day of work I reported to my new supervisor Bert.
 I knew very little about my new job or my actual duties with the exception that I would be selling ice cream out of a truck.
 Where or how I had no idea, but I knew I would be paid a base salary and a commission.
 The money I could potentially earn was almost four times more than what I had been earning at Collegiate Sports the week prior.
-All I needed to do was report to Bert and he would be explaining everything to me.
+I just needed to report to my new supervisor Bert and he would be explaining everything in detail to me.

-On Monday I arrived at the York Farms yard located in the Leslie Street / Hwy 401 area of Toronto.
-As I drove up to the office I saw none of those familiar neighborhood ice cream trucks I was expecting to see parked in the yard.
-Afterall, it was 6 am when I arrived so they had to be there.
-The only trucks I was seeing on that morning were light blue transport trucks all with the red York Ice Cream logo on the side.
+I arrived at the York Farms yard located in the Leslie Street / Hwy 401 area of Toronto.
+As I drove up to the office I saw none of those familiar neighborhood ice cream trucks that I was expecting to see parked in the yard.
+Afterall, it was 6 am on Monday morning when I arrived so they had to be there.
+The only trucks I was seeing in the yard were transport trucks all with the red York Ice Cream logo on the side.

 I walked up the stairs where Bert was already there waiting for me.
-After our introductions and some small talk, Bert told me that we were heading out to Oshawa.
-We would be doing a route for one of the other drivers who was on vacation that week.
-Bert handed me the keys and told me I was driving.
+After our introductions and some small talk Bert told me that we were heading out to Oshawa.
+We would be doing a route for one of the other drivers who was on vacation for that week.
+Bert handed me the keys and told me that I was driving.

 “Driving what?”
 I asked.

 As it turns out, my perception of my new job had been totally wrong.
-I would not be selling ice cream in neighborhoods like I thought.
-I would not be driving a truck with carnival music blaring, letting all the kiddies know that the ice cream man had arrived on their street like I thought I would.
-Nope, I would be selling ice cream to small convenience stores throughout the city and I would be driving one of those York Ice Cream trucks I had seen in the yard when I first arrived.
+I would not be selling ice cream driving a truck with carnival music blaring, letting all the kids know the ice cream man had arrived.
+Nope, I will be selling ice cream to small convenience stores throughout the city and I will be driving one of those big York Ice Cream trucks in the yard.

 I wish I would have known all this before I wasted my Monday morning driving out to start this new job.
-There was not a hope in hell I was driving one of those trucks that were in the yard.
-Besides, I had just gotten my driver’s license a year or so earlier.
-I could not imagine driving a transport truck that I knew I was not even licensed for.
+There was not a hope in hell that I was driving one of those trucks sitting in the yard.
+Besides, I had just gotten my driver’s license a year or so earlier and I could not imagine driving a truck I was not even licensed for.

 “I don’t have a truck license,” I told Bert hoping he would just send me home.